bibleexchange/courses/poetry/en/poetry-en.md

 God will at times bless people with riches, but there are other blessings that He gives that are better than riches.
 Read Proverbs 16:8 and 16:16.

 > These "better-than" sayings set material wealth and poverty in an ultimate normative context which utterly reverses their usual worth.
 In a nutshell, poverty with righteousness is "better than" wealth with wickedness.
 Proverbs consistently insists that righteousness outweighs wealth, and wickedness renders wealth worthless.
 Wealth which may _appear_ as a blessing of the Creator is not intrinsically and invariably good.
 That depends upon whether wealth is subordinate to righteousness, justice, and wisdom.
 Material goods must be placed in a normative context which relates them one to another and prevents any particular good from becoming absolute at the expense of the norms which order and limit them all.
-> Van Leeuwan [4]
+>—Raymond C. Van Leeuwan<sup>[4]</sup>

 > The editor-sages who structured Proverbs sought first to teach these basic "rules of life," thus the heavy emphasis on character-consequence patterns in both Proverbs 1–9 and 10–15.
 We must first learn the basic rules; the exceptions can come later.
-> Van Leeuwan [5]
+>—Raymond C. Van Leeuwan<sup>[5]</sup>

 ##### There is injustice in the world